LxLeChat/FlowChartCore/README.md

 # Building the project
 Clone the project.
-You can use the ``build.ps1``.
+You will need ``.Net Core SKD`` to build the solution, available here https://dotnet.microsoft.com/download/dotnet/3.1 You can use the ``build.ps1``.
 Or you can use the VSCode task by pressing F1, then typing task, you should be able to use the "Tasks: Run build task"